Hey everybody, welcome to our Trainer Academy Nutrition Certification Review!

 NASM stands for the National Academy of Sports Medicine and as mentioned, is one of the most accepted and recognized certifying agencies in the US.

 It was founded in 1987, bringing decades of heritage and cultivated expertise to the modern fitness pro.

 As for nutrition, the NASM-CNC (certified nutrition coach) is one of the most recognized nutrition specialist credentials in the field.

 Following the tradition of NASM’s proprietary OPT model, the CNC is designed to enable trainers to correct the nutritional habits of their clients for improved and optimized lifestyles.

 A unique take on the combination of scientific principles and practical skills is what makes this one of the best sport fitness nutrition certification programs in the industry!.

 Check out the latest price for the NASM certification.

 Similar article: The Best Group Fitness Certifications

 Precision Nutrition is quite an outlier compared to the other certs we’ll be dealing with.

-Developed as a way to foster nutritional principles and business acumen within qualified coaches, PN takes a different approach to nutrition education.
+Berardi developed as a way to foster nutritional principles and business acumen within qualified coaches, so PN takes a different approach to nutrition education.